Call (303) 775-3221 Free Estimate

 No transfer switch with a generator

 Many Conifer homeowners have generators but no transfer switch.
-Running a generator without one is backfeeding: illegal, dangerous, and capable of damaging equipment.
+Running a generator without one is backfeeding: a code violation, dangerous to line workers, and capable of damaging your equipment.
 A transfer switch installation is the fix.

 Aging panels in older homes